 It is Saturday night and as the crowd jostles in, we quickly discover this place is popular with locals clutching wine carry bags and greetings on a first name basis with the waiters.
 Our waiter is friendly to introduce the menu consisting about half a dozen entrees and mains with a few specials regurgitated like he’s done it a few hundred times.

-The second entree of grilled salt and pepper Balmain bugs is perfectly cooked.
+The second entree of grilled salt and pepper Balmain bugs is another tempting dish.
 A squeeze of lemon juice onto the sweet flesh and a light chilli dipping sauce sparks a multitude of flavours on my palate.
 These two entrees are good enough contenders for best entrees of any neighbourhood restaurant.

 Our friendly waiter informs us the twice-cooked duck with caramelised figs is a main which regular customers have requested to remain on the menu.
 And we soon discover why it is so.
 Four very generous pieces of duck gently steamed then deep-fried until crispy golden brown are drizzled with a sweet and tangy fig reduction sauce.
 Bold hints of cinnamon and star anise rounded off the beautiful flavours of this main.